scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

 80-meter hub heights.

 Processing in the Python code follows the same steps that would be used in the command-line interface.
-First the processing resolution is set, using ``g.region``.
-Then the input layers are processed to normalize the weights to sum to 1.0 (this approach simplifies the model computation).
-Next an expression is generated, specifying the formula for the model and ``r.mapcalc`` is called to perform the model computation. ``r.out.gdal`` is used to export the model result from GRASS format to GeoTiff for compatibility with GeoServer, and the projection is set using ``gdal_translate`` from the GDAL plugin for GRASS.
+First, the processing resolution is set using ``g.region``.
+Then, the input layers are processed to normalize the weights to sum to 1.0 (this approach simplifies the model computation).
+Next, an expression is generated, specifying the formula for the model, and ``r.mapcalc`` is called to perform the model computation. ``r.out.gdal`` is used to export the model result from GRASS format to GeoTiff for compatibility with GeoServer, and the projection is set using ``gdal_translate`` from the Geospatial Data Abstractin Library [GDAL]_ plugin for GRASS.

 .. figure:: figure4.png

-   Land-based Wind Turbine Suitability Model Launcher in the EISPC Energy Zones Mapping Tool. :label:`FIGURE 4:`
+   Land-based Wind Turbine Suitability Model Launcher in the EISPC Energy Zones Mapping Tool :label:`FIGURE 4:`

 .. code-block:: python